 - As the instructor, students will not be permitted to enter my personal space before, during or after the lecture.
 If you have questions, you may ask respectfully from a distance. - Office hours will be held on Zoom rather than in-person.
-Students will not be permitted to attend my office for any reason at any point in time during the semester. - Students who miss more than 40% of any component of the course (illness lasting longer than 1 month) will be encouraged to complete a Request For Academic Concession to drop the course.
-Accommodations can only cover short term ailments.
+Students may not attend my office without invite. - Students who miss more than 40% of any component of the course (illness lasting longer than 1 month) will be encouraged to complete a Request For Academic Concession to drop the course.
+Concessions can only cover short term ailments.
 It is in your best interest to withdraw from a course if you miss that much material. - If I am sick for any reason, I will inform the class and I will not be attending the lectures for the duration of my illness.
 In such cases, students will be expected to watch the video recorded lectures.
 Class will not stop simply because the instructor is sick. - All quizzes will be held on BrightSpace in an asynchronous format.
 The final exam will be the only exam that may be held in-person on campus.
 For students concerned about the pandemic, this means that only your labs and the final exam will require you to be on campus all other components of this course can be participated in remotely.